TheHiddenDev/Library-System/README.md

-## This library system serves as the final term project for the Algonquin College Advanced Programming and Data Structures course.
+### Disclaimer: This library system serves as the final term project for the Algonquin College Advanced Programming and Data Structures course.
 As a requirement of the curriculum, it incorporates a variety of programming techniques, which may result in some elements of code that appear unnecessary.
 For example, multiple container types have been utilized throughout the implementation.
 ## Interface.cpp
 ### Overview:
 Interface.cpp provides a console-based user interface for managing a library system.
 This class initializes a Library object and facilitates user interactions by offering various functionalities to import, create, view, edit, and manage books within the library.